ofhouse/babel-plugin-ng-hot-reload/README.md

 # 🔥 babel-plugin-ng-hot-reload

-A babel plugin which enables hot module replacement in angular.js applications.<br />
+A babel plugin which enables hot module replacement in AngularJS applications.<br />
 The plugin is based on the [ng-hot-reload](https://github.com/noppa/ng-hot-reload) webpack loader but is rewritten as babel plugin so that it is compatible with es-module syntax and every bundler which supports the hot-replacement API (e.g. [webpack](https://webpack.js.org/) or [parcel](https://parceljs.org/)).

 ## Getting started